1. What are adverbs?

 4. She totally agrees with you. (to what degree)

-Some adverbs may belong to multiple categories depending on their usage and context.
+Some adverbs may belong to multiple types depending on their usage and context.
 Study the examples below.

 1. Well as an adverb of degree: